Paul Grabowsky

-Biography
+Life and career

 Born in Lae, Papua New Guinea, Grabowsky is a pianist and composer of music for film, theatre and opera.
 His father Alistair had lived in Papua New Guinea with his wife Charlotte since the 1930s working on oil rigs, building roads, flying planes.
 Grabowsky described his ancestry as "failed Polish aristocracy".
-His grandfather was a legitimate Polish Count of the Grabowski noble family, a descendant of Jan Jerzy Grabowski from where he gets his title; his grandfather was exiled from Poland and lived in Scotland.
+His grandfather was a legitimate Polish count of the Grabowski noble family, a descendant of Jan Jerzy Grabowski from where he gets his title; his grandfather was exiled from Poland and lived in Scotland.
 His older brother Michael took great interest in the young composer and later worked with Paul co-ordinating and producing many of his television and film scores in the 1990s.

-Grabowsky grew up in Glen Waverley, Melbourne, Australia, and began piano lessons when he was five years old.
-He studied the classical repertoire with Mack Jost, senior lecturer in piano at the Conservatorium of Music at the University of Melbourne from the age of seven until his university years.
+Grabowsky grew up in Glen Waverley, Melbourne, Victoria.
+He began piano lessons when he was five years old.
+He studied the classical repertoire with Mack Jost, senior lecturer in piano at the Conservatorium of Music at the University of Melbourne, from the age of seven until his university years.
 He attended Wesley College and it was that school's jazz band which introduced him to the genre.

 1980s

 Immersing himself in jazz, Grabowsky left the conservatorium in 1978 to pursue musical studies at the Juilliard School in New York and then embarked on extensive travel in Europe.
-1980 he worked in the Melbourne cabaret/comedy scene where he began his relationship with Steve Vizard and Robyn Archer.
-He flew in 1980 to London where he travelled via Spain to Germany; he lived there in Munich until 1985.
+In 1980 he worked in the Melbourne cabaret/comedy scene where he began his relationship with Steve Vizard and Robyn Archer.
+He flew to London in 1980 and then travelled via Spain to Germany; he lived in Munich until 1985.
 He had been back in Australia for Christmas 1982 when, on the invitation of Red Symons, he co-composed his first film score, the first of many.
 In Europe he played with many musicians including Chet Baker, Art Farmer and Johnny Griffin as well as influential European artists.
 In 1983, Grabowsky formed the Paul Grabowsky Trio with Allan Browne and Gary Costello.
 The duo recorded the album Six by Three, which was released in 1989 and won the trio an ARIA Music Award at the ARIA Music Awards of 1990.

 After his return to Australia in 1986, he played in various jazz ensembles.
-Grabowsky produced Vince Jones' ARIA Award-winning album It All Ends Up In Tears.
+Grabowsky produced Vince Jones' ARIA Award-winning album It All Ends Up in Tears.
 In 1987, Grabowsky formed the Wizards of Oz with Saxophonist Dale Barlow, bassist Lloyd Swanton and drummer Tony Buck.
 Wizards of Oz recorded Soundtrack and won the ARIA Award for Best Jazz Album at the ARIA Music Awards of 1989.
 During this time, he also wrote the score to the film The Last Days of Chez Nous and for television shows Phoenix, Janus and Fast Forward.